 6 best owner operator truck insurance companies

-- Progressive: Best for discounted coverage
+- Progressive: Best Overall and for discounted coverage

 - Simply Business: Best for comparing quotes from multiple providers